downclash/Clash-for-Android-US/README.md

-# Clash for Android (CFA) Download & Setup Guide: 2026 Archived Version
+# 2026 Clash for Android (CFA) Download & Setup Guide

-> **SEO Summary:** Looking for a reliable Clash for Android download?
-This archived guide provides stable CFA APK backups, step-by-step configuration tutorials, and a comparison with Clash Meta for Android.
-Learn how to import Clash subscriptions and optimize your Android proxy settings.

 ⚠️ **Important Notice:** The **Clash for Android (CFA)** project has officially reached its end-of-life (EOL) and the original repository has been deleted.
 This page provides **historical stable version backups**.
 While still functional for standard protocols, we highly recommend modern users migrate to **[Clash Meta for Android](https://clashkit.com/clash-meta-for-android/)** for advanced protocol support (like VLESS and Reality).